berkerol/dbms/operations.md

         change usage status to deleted in record header END IF
     END FOREACH
+    FOREACH deleted record in that page
+      shift the current deleted record by one record to the left END FOREACH
-    update numbers of active and deleted records in page header END FOREACH insert old record here (end) update numbers of active and deleted records in last page header SAVE and CLOSE the file
+    update numbers of active and deleted records in page header END FOREACH insert old record here (end) update number of deleted records in last page header SAVE and CLOSE the file
 END deleteRecord
 ```